Denis John Earp

-Denis John Earp always knew that he wanted to fly, but that the only way to afford learning would be to go through the military.
+Denis John Earp always knew that he wanted to fly but understood the only way to afford learning would be to go through the military.
 He describes the competitive selection process.
-He also explains the courses and exams that he had to take over the course of two years.
+He explains the courses and exams he had to take over the course of two years.

 The Moment of Capture

 Denis John Earp explains the moment when he was captured.
 He shares that up to that point, he had never been hit.
-He recalls that his plane was hit three times.
-He describes the emergency procedures he took as his plane lost height.
+He recalls how his plane was hit three times.
+He describes the emergency procedures he took as his plane lost altitude.

-Upon being taken as a Prisoner of War, Denis John Earp was interrogated by Chinese soldiers.
-Knowing his rights under the Geneva Convention, he refused to answer some questions.
-However, he was quickly informed by the Chinese about their “lenient policy” and soon was placed in a scary situation that was meant to get him to change his mind.
+Denis John Earp remembers that, upon capture, he was interrogated by Chinese soldiers.
+Knowing his rights under the Geneva Convention, He shares he knew his rights under the Geneva Convention and explains how he refused to answer some questions.
+He recalls how he was quickly informed by the Chinese about their “lenient policy” and soon was placed in a scary situation that was meant to force him to change his mind.

 Always Being Watched